BIT-IdeaFactory/enroll-me-app/README.md

 This tool is an offline previewer which allows to look up schedule and import enrollment (via static website's analize).

 PRs and issues are very welcome!
-Release is scheduled soon!

 ## Screens